fernandodiacenco/QoE_Wifi/README.md

 To summarize:
 Mount your access points preferably on the ceiling, or in places where there wont be much people passing in front of the antenna signal
 Try to avoid reflections if possible
-Using more than one to cover an area is preferable than to have a single one struggling with everyone
+Using more than one to cover an area is preferable than to have a single one struggling to cover the entire area

 ---